Samuel Lincoln

-Samuel Lincoln (born 1622 – died May 26, 1690) was an Englishman and progenitor of many notable United States political figures, including his 4th great-grandson, President Abraham Lincoln, Maine governor Enoch Lincoln, and Levi Lincoln Sr. and Levi Lincoln Jr., both of whom served as Massachusetts Representatives, Governor and Lieutenant Governor.
+Samuel Lincoln (24 August 1622 – 26 May 1690) was an Englishman and progenitor of many notable United States political figures, including his 4th-great-grandson President Abraham Lincoln and his 3rd-great-grandson Maine governor Enoch Lincoln.
+His 2nd-great-grandson Levi Lincoln Sr. and 3rd-great-grandson Levi Lincoln Jr. each served as Massachusetts Representatives, Governor and Lieutenant Governor.
 Because of Samuel Lincoln's descendants, his fortuitous arrival in the Massachusetts Bay Colony, and the fact that his ancestry is known for several generations, he is considered the father of the most prominent branch of Lincolns in the United States.

 Journey to America

 Having grown up in meager circumstances due to a family squabble in which his wealthy grandfather disinherited his earlier children, Samuel Lincoln became an apprentice weaver under Francis Lawes of Norwich, England.
 Samuel Lincoln's father Edward had abandoned his home at Swanton Morley near Hingham after he was cut out of his father Richard's will, and relocated to some small acreage at Hingham.
 In 1637, Lincoln left England for the New World with Lawes' family, embarking on a ship named John & Dorothy.
 Although most accounts indicate that he was 15 years old at the time, it has been suggested that he misrepresented his age in order to be permitted to make the voyage.

-Samuel’s older brother Thomas is known in early records as "Thomas Lincoln the Weaver" to distinguish him from several other unrelated Thomas Lincolns.
+Samuel's older brother Thomas is known in early records as "Thomas Lincoln the Weaver" to distinguish him from several other unrelated Thomas Lincolns.
 In 1635, Thomas settled in Hingham, Massachusetts where the town granted him a house lot.
 Although twice married, Thomas had no children.
 Samuel sailed for the colony of Massachusetts.
 After Thomas’ death, he left a great deal of his property, including several house lots, to Samuel and his nephews.